Binary Input and Output¶

-When used in data loading, the BINARY_FORMAT option specifies the format of binary values in your staged data files.
-This option overrides the BINARY_INPUT_FORMAT parameter setting (see Session Parameters for Binary Values above).
+When used for data loading, BINARY_FORMAT specifies the format of binary values in your staged data files.
+This option overrides any value set for the BINARY_INPUT_FORMAT parameter in the session (see Session Parameters for Binary Values above).

 If the option is set to HEX or BASE64, data loading may fail if the strings in the staged data file are not valid hex or base64.
-In that case, Snowflake will return an error and then perform the action specified in the ON_ERROR copy option.
+In this case, Snowflake returns an error and then performs the action specified for the ON_ERROR copy option.

-When used in data unloading, the BINARY_FORMAT option specifies the format applied to binary values unloaded to the files in specified staging location.
-This option overrides the BINARY_OUTPUT_FORMAT parameter setting (see Session Parameters for Binary Values above).
+When used in data unloading, the BINARY_FORMAT option specifies the format applied to binary values unloaded to the files in the specified stage.
+This option overrides any value set for the BINARY_OUTPUT_FORMAT parameter in the session (see Session Parameters for Binary Values above).

 If the option is set to UTF-8, data unloading may fail if any binary values in the table contain invalid UTF-8.
-In that case, Snowflake returns an error.
+In this case, Snowflake returns an error.